 This is his own recipe with a few little tweaks, but he stayed true to the original.
 This West Virginian approves!

-I’ve only attempted to make yeast rolls once by myself because they require a bit of TLC to get them just right.
-The most important thing is to make sure the water is warm, but not hot.
-If you mix your yeast with hot water, it will kill the yeast (you’ll know it’s gone bad because there will be no foaming action.
+When working with active yeast, the most important thing is to make sure the water is warm, but not hot.
+If you mix your yeast with hot water, it will kill the yeast (you’ll know it’s gone bad because there will be no foaming action).

 TIP: When dividing your dough, a cake scraper works really well for cutting the dough quickly and cleanly.
 Be sure to use plenty of flour on your workspace so the dough doesn’t stick!